aholston/user_dash/README.md

 This is one of the first full stack assignments I did when I was learning Python.
 It needs to be debugged.
-Admin class and User class being seperate are affecting the functionality.
+Admin and User models being seperate are affecting the functionality.
 I am saving it as a side project to practice debugging when I have more free time.